 Wondering where to stay in Lake Placid?
 There are many choices but here are my picks based on your budget category.

 Budget: Lake Placid Inn Residences

-On our first visit we stayed in the Lake Placid Inn Residences (see my full review here.)
+On our first visit, we stayed in the Lake Placid Inn Residences (see my full review here.)
 It is located just outside of town, making it a little cheaper.
-But these boutique suites have been renovated and updated in a chic style that provide extra space for families or those that want to cook their own meals.
-The river view and outdoor community fire pit add a nice ambience to the motel-like exterior.
+But these boutique suites have been renovated and updated in a chic style that provides extra space for families or those that want to cook their own meals.
+The river view and outdoor community fire pit add a nice ambiance to the motel-like exterior.

 Check rates and availability here: Lake Placid Inn Residences on TripAdvisor

 For this visit, we spent four nights at the family-friendly Golden Arrow Lakeside Resort.
 You could immediately tell that this is a favorite destination hotel for families, many of which return every year.
 The Golden Arrow occupies a prime location at the end of Mirror Lake and in the heart of the downtown shopping and restaurant district.